5 Top Online Resources for Practicing Languages to Fluency

 After your sessions, SRS those corrections so you remember them until your dying day.
 Ask lots of questions, but remember that grammar points might not be the easiest things for your partner to discuss, so entrenched are they in their own native language.
 Ask for resource ideas like movies, books, comics and TV shows.
 Share jokes with each other to acquire a new sense of humor.
 With luck, you’ll build a real relationship and maybe make a new friend in the process!

-FluentU for Personalized Media-based Learning at Any Level
+2. FluentU for Personalized, Video-based Learning at Any Level

 Are you not ready to dive into the conversational suggestions in this post?
-Or maybe you’d love to get into L2 immersion, but you have some concerns, or the vast sea of the Internet seems too big to find something you might like.
+Or maybe you’d love to get into L2 immersion, but you have some concerns, or the vast sea of the internet seems too big to find something you might like.
 FluentU could be an option for you.

-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
-It teaches languages based on native media, but in bite-sized amounts, so you don’t have to sit through a whole movie or TV show you don’t grasp yet.
-You can absorb vocab and grammar from cartoons and hilarious commercials.
-It helps you wade into native media while holding your hand with interactive captions, quizzes to test your knowledge and other cool learning features when you need them.
-No need to shy away!
+It teaches languages based via native media, but in bite-sized amounts, so you don’t have to sit through a whole movie or TV show you don’t grasp yet.
+You can absorb vocab and grammar from cartoons and commercials.
+It lets you wade into native media while holding your hand with interactive captions, quizzes to test your knowledge and other learning features when you need them.

 What to Do with FluentU